-Deception detection aims to identify deceptive behavior from multimodal clues (such as blinking, stuttering, etc.).
+Deception detection aims to identify deceptive behavior from individual clues (such as blinking, stuttering, etc.).
 Current research mainly focuses on laboratory-controlled or in-the-wild scenarios (Karnati et al., 2021; Speth et al., 2021).
 The former recruits subjects and triggers their deceptive behaviors in well-designed psychological paradigms (Abouelenien et al., 2016).
 However, some researchers question the practicality of laboratorycontrolled datasets because they are different from real deceptive behaviors (Vrij, 2008; Fitzpatrick et al., 2022; Fornaciari et al., 2020).
 Therefore, in recent years, researchers have paid more attention to real-life datasets (Sen et al., 2020).
 041

-However, such judgment is usually subjective and related to personal habits.
-In real applications, we need to provide solid evidence to support the judgment.
-Therefore, we extend deception detection and propose a new task called "deception reasoning".
-In this task, we provide a potential lie and basic facts and try to figure out why this sentence may be a lie by considering factual inconsistencies and the intent behind them.
+However, such judgment is subjective and related to personal habits.
+In real applications, we need to provide evidence to support the judgment.
+Therefore, we extend deception detection and propose a new task "deception reasoning".
+In this task, we provide a potential lie and basic facts and try to figure out why this sentence may be a lie.

-In this task, our main goal is not to improve the authenticity of deception but to focus on the rationality of reasoning.
+In this task, our main goal is not to improve the authenticity of deception but to focus on the reasonableness of reasoning.
 Therefore, to reduce the cost of data collection, we use GPT-4 to synthesize dialogues with deceptive behaviors.
-Besides datasets, we define four metrics to comprehensively evaluate the reasoning results: accuracy, completeness, logic, and depth.
+Besides datasets, we define four metrics to evaluate the reasoning results: accuracy, completeness, logic, and depth.
+Please refer to Section 4.1 for their definitions and reasons for choosing them.
 The main contributions of this paper are summarized as follows:

 - We propose a new task, deception reasoning.
-Different from deception detection, we further provide objective evidence for potential lies. - To facilitate subsequent research, we construct a dataset and evaluation metrics for this task. - This task can also serve as a benchmark to evaluate the complex reasoning capability of large language models (LLMs).
+Unlike deception detection, we further provide objective evidence for potential lies. - To facilitate subsequent research, we construct a dataset and evaluation metrics. - This task can serve as a benchmark to evaluate the complex reasoning capability of large language models (LLMs).

-The rest is organized as follows: Section 2 reviews some recent works.
+The rest of this paper is organized as follows: Section 2 reviews recent works.
 In Section 3, we introduce our data generation pipeline.
 In Section 4, we define evaluation metrics and report the performance of various LLMs on deception reasoning.
 Finally, we conclude this paper in Section 5.
-080
+079